Substance Abuse Treatment

 - Legal, medical, or personal problems associated with the consumption of a substance

-There is usually also physical evidence of drug and alcohol consumption.
-This includes needles, burnt spoons, empty prescription bottles, bongs, and alcohol bottles.
+There is physical evidence of drug and alcohol consumption.
+This includes needles, burnt spoons, empty prescription bottles, bongs, and alcohol bottles hidden or in plain sight.
 The person may also show physical signs of substance abuse such as bloody noses, dilated pupils, and needle marks.
 It is important to discuss the symptoms of drug and alcohol addiction with a trained professional.

 DECIDING WHICH PROGRAM IS RIGHT FOR YOU